qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile -- moves a file from a directory to another directory 8-firstdelete -- deletes a file in another directory from the current working directory 9-firstdirdeletion -- deletes a directory from the current working directory
+7-movethatfile -- moves a file from a directory to another directory 8-firstdelete -- deletes a file in another directory from the current working directory 9-firstdirdeletion -- deletes a directory from the current working directory 10-back -- changes the current directory to the previous one